mtzgroup/chemcloud-server/README.md

 #### Run Tests

 Check that your installation is working correctly by running the tests.
-If test fail see [note below](#testing-memory-allocation) about allocating enough memory for docker.
+If tests fail see [note below](#testing-memory-allocation) about allocating enough memory for docker.

 Running tests uses the `docker-compose.yaml` service specification.
 To use `docker-compose` you must place a `.env` files in the root directory.
 You only need to do this once.